isc-projects/kea/doc/sphinx/kea-messages.rst

     obtaining IPv4 leases for client ID %1

 Logged at debug log level 50.
-A debug message issued when the server is attempting to obtain a set of IPv4 leases from the memory file database for a client with the specified client identification.
+This debug message is issued when the server is attempting to obtain a set of IPv4 leases from the memory file database for a client with the specified client identification.